MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

     2. Select the user's name.
     3. Copy the **Object ID** value, and enter it as the Common Data Service initial user object ID.

-### Use Azure Cloud Shell to set up Finance Insights Data Lake resources
+### Use Azure Cloud Shell to set up Finance insights Data Lake resources

 # [Use a Windows PowerShell script](#tab/use-a-powershell-script)